vaquerizaslab/chess/README.md

 * The path to the output file.

+> NOTE: CHESS runs with Cooler input files can have significantly longer runtimes compared to
+> runs with Juicer or FAN-C inputs.
+This is because the two latter store precomputed
+> observed / expected values.

 > NOTE: Contact matrices in sparse format need to be accompanied by corresponding region files,
 > set with the `--reference-regions` and/or `--query-regions` flags.
 They should be in
 > BED format, tab-delimited, where each row contains chromosome name, start,  and end coordinates